TMBIA-Tmti/AI-QMS/README.md

 - **🐍 Rod of Asclepius** (blue) — The single serpent entwined around a staff is the oldest and most universal symbol of medicine and healing.
 It declares Eira's core domain: **medical device quality management**.
 - **🖊️ Pen Nib** (gold) — Represents the **entirety of the Quality Management System (QMS)** — document control, audit management, CAPA, non-conformance handling, design control, and more.
 Every QMS process must be rigorously recorded and governed.
 Gold signifies authority and formality.
 Phase 1 (Document Control) is complete; subsequent phases will progressively realize the full QMS vision.

-The two symbols **overlap and merge** in the logo — the pen nib touches the serpent staff, symbolizing how Eira unifies "medical domain expertise" with "comprehensive quality management capability."
-This is also a tribute to the name itself:
+The two symbols **overlap and merge** in the logo — the pen nib touches the serpent staff, symbolizing how Eira unifies "medical domain expertise" with "comprehensive quality management capability.

-> **Eira** is named after the **Norse goddess of healing and protection**.
-Also a Valkyrie, her role was to choose who would survive and recover on the battlefield.
-In Old Norse, Eira's core meaning is **"Protection"** and **"Help"** — precisely the ultimate purpose of a quality management system: protecting patient safety and helping enterprises achieve compliance.

-*Logo uses [Font Awesome](https://fontawesome.com/) icons (CC BY 4.0): `staff-snake` (Rod of Asclepius) and `pen-nib` (fountain pen).*

 ## Core Features